About this page

 There are two types of telephone service, recorded messages in voice or by facsimile and individual briefings.
 The first is unlikely to offer more than is freely available from other sources eg radio broadcast or Internet but may be more convenient if rather costly.
 The second can be useful but relatively expensive.

 The value depends upon who has produced the forecast and the diligence of the marina staff in updating.
 Sometimes, forecasts are transcripts of VHF or NAVTEX broadcasts.
 Sometimes they are forecasts when there has been some human input eg the Met Office Inshore Waters forecast.
 In both cases these will have the virtues of those broadcasts.
 In some cases, they will be taken from forecasts produced entirely automatically.
-These will be generally inferior.
-Marinas, especially in France and Italy tend to use these latter partly because they are cheaper and they may be visually more attractive.
+These should not be relied upon for warning purposes.
 Whatever the source, most important is to check the date/time of issue.
 It is not unknown for forecasts to be days old or even weeks old.

 This is generally a last resort.
 Remember that morning newspapers go to bed the previous day, sometimes quite early.
 Forecasts, inevitably, will be old.
 TV and radio forecasts are more likely to be up to date but are often aimed at the general land based public. .